joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Make the other person feel important, and do it sincerely.

 Part Three: How to Win People to Your Way of Thinking

-This section is about influencing others to see things from your perspective.
-The principles covered in this section include:

 * The only way to get the best of an argument is to avoid it.
 * Show respect for the other person's opinions.
 Never say "you're wrong."